Formalizing contextuality in sequential scenarios: Operational considerations and HVM restrictions

 {A_{\textup{r}}} {a_{\textup{r}}}

-We define a repeatable deterministic instrument $A_{\textup{rep}}$ as a device that has a deterministic response function and once put in sequence always output the same classical outcome.
-Mathematically it means that for any hidden variable $\lambda \in \Lambda$ and any classical outcome $a_{\textup{rep}} \in O_{A_{\textup{rep}}}$ we must have these two conditions:
+We define a repeatable instrument $\Arep$ as a device which, once put in sequence, always output the same classical outcome.
+Mathematically it means that for any hidden variable $\lambda_0 \in \Lambda$ and any classical outcomes $\arep, \arep' \in O_{A_{\textup{rep}}}$ we must have the following: